 Standing across the street in Houston's sweltering heat were those opposing U.S. intervention, outnumbering the supporters of an intervention.
 Some carried signs stating "We Don't Want Obama's War" and "Hands Off Syria."

 "How would you like another country to decide who is going to be the president of the United States?" asked 53-year-old Hisam Saker, a Syrian-American property manager who has lived in Houston for 33 years.

-In Washington, as Obama addressed the nation from the Rose Garden, anti-war demonstrators chanted and waved placards outside the White House.
+In Washington, as Obama addressed the nation from the Rose Garden, crowds of anti-war demonstrators gathered outside the White House.
 "Obama, hands off Syria" shouted the anti-war demonstrators, who carried yellow signs reading "No War On Syria."